nvanexan/nve2022/content/posts/micro-frontends.md

 ## MFE Burdens and Common Mistakes

-There are a number of recurring that I've seen arise that at organizations in their early days with MFEs.
+There are a number of recurring issues that I've seen arise at organizations during their early days with MFEs.
 These include:

 - Too many MFEs
 - Mixed technologies across MFEs